FSA taps Nasdaq to help tackle market abuse

-LONDON, Sept 10 The Financial Services Authority (FSA) has struck a deal with Nasdaq OMX to use the exchange's system for spotting market abuse, in a move that prepares the British watchdog for draconian European reforms.
+LONDON The Financial Services Authority (FSA) has struck a deal with Nasdaq OMX (NDAQ.O) to use the exchange's system for spotting market abuse, in a move that prepares the British watchdog for draconian European reforms.

 The partners said on Monday the FSA has selected Nasdaq's Smarts Integrity software system to boost its ability to detect market abuse on regulated British markets.